FoamFactory/capistrano-monorepo/README.md

 In your `deploy/<stage>.rb` file, add the following:

 ```
+# This is an array that contains all of your asset paths.
+They must be unique
+# (so you can't have multiple asset paths that point to the same target path)
+set :monorepo_asset_paths, [
+    {
         # This is the path within the deployment target where you want to deploy the
         # assets directory.
 For a Rails app, this will almost always be app/assets/
-set :asset_path, "path/to/assets/target/directory"
+        asset_path: "path/to/assets/target/directory",

         # This is the name of the top level directory in the monorepo where the assets
         # are located.
-set :asset_source, "assets"
+        asset_source: "assets"
+    }
+]

 ```

 Next, in your `deploy.rb` file, specify where in your pipeline you want the